 It's December 1802.
 It is a big decision to say, "Yes," to a marriage proposal.
-It is even a bigger decision to refuse the offer after twelve hours.
+It is an even a bigger decision to refuse the offer after twelve hours.
 Especially if you are Jane Austen.

-Estate owner Harris Bigg-Wither proposed to Jane Austen.
+Estate owner Harris Bigg-Wither has proposed to Jane Austen.
 This is the story of those twelve hours.

 Jane Austen is now twenty-six, is back in Hampshire visiting her friends Catherine and Alethea, members of the wealthy Wither family on the Manydown estate.

-In "Twelve Hours" he recreates an intense event in Jane Austen's life that is often overlooked.
+In "Twelve Hours" Phil Howe recreates an intense event in Jane Austen's life that is often overlooked.
 It can be read as a story, a dramatic monologue or performed in theatre or non-theatre spaces.
 It is a sensitive subject which he has approached with sentiment, humour and respect.

 Friday 30th November 2018 - Basingstoke Discovery Centre - Inaugural reading performed by Stacy Hart

 Future Performances TBC.
-See also Facebook: @ToursJane - Jane Austen The Dancing Years Tour
+See also Facebook: @ToursJane